jhpyle/docassemble/_docs/logic.md

 x.name
 {% endhighlight %}

-Moreover, when **docassemble** searches for a [`generic object`] question for a given variable, it first look for [`generic object`] questions with the object type of `x` (e.g., [`Individual`]).
+Moreover, when a Steward searches for a [`generic object`] question for a given variable, it first look for [`generic object`] questions with the object type of `x` (e.g., [`Individual`]).
 Then it will look for [`generic object`] questions with the parent type of object type of `x` (e.g., [`Person`]).
 It will keep going through the ancestors, stopping at the most general object type, [`DAObject`].

-Note that the order of questions or code blocks in the [YAML] matters where the variable name is the same; the blocks that appear later in the [YAML] will be tried first.
-But when the variable name is different, the order of the blocks in the [YAML] does not matter.
+Note that the order of questions or code blocks in the DALang matters where the variable name is the same; the blocks that appear later in the DALang will be tried first.
+But when the variable name is different, the order of the blocks in the DALang does not matter.
-If your interview has a question that offers to define `seeds['apple']` and another question that offers to define `seeds[i]`, the `seeds['apple']` question will be tried first, regardless of where the question is located in the the [YAML].
+If your DALang has a question that offers to define `seeds['apple']` and another question that offers to define `seeds[i]`, the `seeds['apple']` question will be tried first, regardless of where the question is located in the DALang.

 Here is an example in which a relatively specific question, which sets `veggies[i][1]`, will be used instead of a more general question,